wunderwuzzi23/blog/content/posts/2020/capability-maturity-model-test-red-teaming.md

 **In the end, the Illusion of Control is what red teaming is about.**

+## Next steps

+Given the info above it should be pretty obvious where your company's offensive security program is at currently.

+A good next step will be to define more precise descriptions for each level to furthermore objectively measure which level an organization fits in.
+Although, this might be a rabbit hole and more paperwork then the use we get out of it.
+We will see.

 ## Conclusion

-In this post we looked at the CMM model for testing and how it can be used to more objectivly define the maturity of offensive security programs.
-We also introduced an additional stage called "Illusion of Control" to reflect the true nature of what red teaming is about.
+In this post we looked at the CMM model for testing and how it can be used to more objectively define the maturity of offensive security programs.
+We also introduced an additional level called "Illusion of Control" to reflect the true nature of what red teaming is about.

 Hope this was interesting and useful.

-There are more examples and practical ideas on how to measure red teaming in my book abou [Red Team Strategies](https://www.amazon.com/Cybersecurity-Attacks-Strategies-practical-penetration-ebook/dp/B0822G9PTM).
+There are many more examples and practical ideas on how to measure red teaming in my book about [Red Team Strategies](https://www.amazon.com/Cybersecurity-Attacks-Strategies-practical-penetration-ebook/dp/B0822G9PTM).

 Feel free to follow or message me on Twitter: [@wunderwuzzi23](https://twitter.com/wunderwuzzi23)